Bundesliga gears up to be first professional sports league to return after pandemic shutdown

 “If you ask the coach, six weeks,” Rolfes said.
 “I think one to two weeks.
 They’re in good shape.”

-For Bayer Levekusen, the stakes are high.
+For Bayer Leverkusen, the stakes are high.
 The club sits fifth in the 18-team standings, one slot out of an automatic berth in the UEFA Champions League next season.
-Four points separates second and fifth place.
+Four points separate second and fifth place.
 Bayern Munich is first, four points ahead of Borussia Dortmund.

 The decision whether to play again now rests with the government.